-Table 3.8.1.1 WATERPROOFING AND WATER RESISTANCE REQUIREMENTS FOR BUILDINGS ELEMENTS IN WET AREAS
+Table 3.8.1.1 WATERPROOFING AND WATER RESISTANCE REQUIREMENTS FOR BUILDING ELEMENTS IN WET AREAS

-Vessels or area where the fixture is installed Floors and horizontal surfaces Walls Wall junctions and joints Penetrations Enclosed shower with hob Waterproof entire enclosed shower area, including hob. (see Figure 3.8.1.1) Waterproof to not less than 150 mm above the shower floor substrate or not less than 25 mm above the maximum retained water level which ever is the greater with the remainder being water resistant to a height of not less than 1800 mm above the finished floor level. (see Figure 3.8.1.1) Waterproof internal and external corners and horizontal joints within a height of 1800 mm above the floor level with not less than 40 mm width either side of the junction. (see Figure 3.8.1.1) Waterproof all penetrations.
+Vessels or area where the fixture is installed Floors and horizontal surfaces Walls Wall junctions and joints Penetrations Enclosed shower with hob Waterproof entire enclosed shower area, including hob . (see Figure 3.8.1.1 ) Waterproof to not less than 150 mm above the shower floor substrate or not less than 25 mm above the maximum retained water level which ever is the greater with the remainder being water resistant to a height of not less than 1800 mm above the finished floor level. (see Figure 3.8.1.1) Waterproof internal and external corners and horizontal joints within a height of 1800 mm above the floor level with not less than 40 mm width either side of the junction. (see Figure 3.8.1.1) Waterproof all penetrations.
 Enclosed shower without hob Waterproof entire enclosed shower area including waterstop.
-Waterproof to not less than 150 mm above the shower floor substrate with the remainder being water resistant to a height of not less than 1800 mm above the finished floor level. (see Figure 3.8.1.1) Enclosed shower with step down Waterproof entire enclosed shower area including the step down.
-Waterproof to not less than 150 mm above the shower floor substrate or not less than 25 mm above the maximum retained water level whichever is the greater with the remainder being water resistant to a height of not less than 1800 mm above the finished floor level. (see Figure 3.8.1.1)
+Waterproof to not less than 150 mm above the shower floor substrate with the remainder being water resistant to a height of not less than 1800 mm above the finished floor level. (see Figure 3.8.1.1) Waterproof internal and external corners and horizontal joints within a height of 1800 mm above the floor level with not less than 40 mm width either side of the junction. (see Figure 3.8.1.1) Waterproof all penetrations.